Part One: Arriving in Chamonix

 The well known alpine tour, the Haute Route, is discarded quickly: it requires a lot of equipment to cross glaciers, more weight, too risky for two and too difficult for my dog.
 My dog Lin has mountain experience, but there’s no goofing around with crevasses.
 I’m so excited about the proposed Haute Route hiking tour that I hastily thumb through the book to look if there aren’t any difficulties on the route that would get in the way of hiking the tour with a dog.
 Immediately I notice a picture of a vertical 30 meter high ladder, also glacier passages.
 How would Lin master those?
 She’s already equipped with the Ruffwear Doubleback™ belay harness.
 We would be able to rope the dog up.
 Additionally, we need some adequate dog packs for her food and water.

 My choice was the Ruffwear Palisades™ Pack.
 We already had tested many pack systems and had tried to combine them with Ruffwear’s belay harness.
 Nothing could resist the abrasion of the rocks.
 This time we needed a really stable and reliable solution.
 But how could the Doubleback Harness be combined with the Palisades Pack?
-I wrote to Ruffwear in the USA, explained my problem – and sure enough their team discussed how Ruffwear could support this hiking trip.
-I was so happy when the solution finally dropped in my mailbox…the fitting quick-release buckles which I just had to sew up.
+I wrote to Ruffwear in the USA, explained my problem and how I wanted to modify my Doubleback Harness, and asked whether they had some extra buckle attachments for my Palisades Pack.
+They did!
+I was so happy when the solution finally dropped in my mailbox…the quick-release buckles!
+I just had to sew the buckles onto my Doubleback Harness.
 Now I had a professional belay harness and secured to it weather resistant and comfortable packs which should be able to handle this tour.

 One Sunday at the beginning of August our small group of three, my husband, Lin and I, start on our journey together with 25 kg of carefully chosen luggage spread on our three backs.
 A 10 hour train trip to Chamonix without any breaks to change trains is Lin’s first small challenge!
 She masters the trip fantastically, resisting the urge to pee, moving between crowds and bulky suitcases, holing up underneath the baggage net so she won’t be in the way.
 She wants to do everything the right way it seems…she just wants to be part of this!